Verne Ullom: Playing career

 Ullom lettered in football, baseball, and basketball at the University of Cincinnati.
-He was drafted by the Brooklyn Tigers in the 1944 NFL draft.
+He was drafted by the Brooklyn Tigers in the fifth round of the 1944 NFL draft.

 Coaching

 From 1945 to 1953, Ullom was the head football, basketball, and baseball coach at Taylor High School.
 His football teams compiled a 59-13-1 record and his basketball teams won 89% of their games.

 In 1953, he became the freshman backfield coach and varsity wrestling coach at Virginia.
 He became the varsity end coach in 1954 and was the defensive line coach in 1955.
 In 1955, he was a scout for the Cincinnati Redlegs.
 In 1956, he became the head basketball coach and assistant football coach at Bates.
-In 1958, Ullom became the athletic director at Principia College.
-He also served as the school's head baseball and basketball coach and was an assistant football coach.
+In 1958, Ullom became the athletic director at the Principia Upper School, succeeding Jim Crafton.
+He later moved to Principia College, where he was the head baseball and basketball coach and was an assistant football coach.
 He was the line coach at Columbia during the 1961 season.
 He returned to Bates during the 1962–63 season to fill in for head basketball coach Bob Peck, who was on sabbatical.
-When Peck returned, Ullom moved to Bates' rival, Colby, as freshman football, basketball, and baseball coaches.
+When Peck returned, Ullom moved to Bates' rival, Colby, as freshman football, basketball, and baseball coach.
 He became the varsity basketball coach in 1965 and led the Mules to two Maine Intercollegiate Athletic Association titles.
 In 1967, he moved to intramural sports.